Juan Antonio Ríos: Domestic affairs

 Even though Ríos had been elected with the support of the Communist party, he refused the direct participation of this party in the government, thus earning their opposition.
 Ríos' option instead was to appoint "technical experts" and "personal friends" to cabinet and high-level government positions; this policy allowed him to include not only members of his own party, but also from the Conservative and Liberal opposition.

 In 1943, Congress approved and Ríos signed the first constitutional reform to the 1925 constitution.
 This reform gave constitutional rank to the Comptroller General (Contraloría General de la República) and limited the power of the President with respect to public expenditures without congressional approval.

 In 1944, the Radical Party itself presented to Ríos a serie of propositions which he deemed unacceptable.
 Those included breaking-off diplomatic relations with Francoist Spain — diplomatic and especially economic pressure had caused him to finally break off relations with the Axis powers in January 1943 — the recognition of the USSR and a cabinet exclusively composed of Radicals.
 His refusal to implement the Radical Party's propositions, and the violent repression of riots that took place on Plaza Bulnes in Santiago, leading to several deaths, caused the resignation of all the Radical ministers, leaving the President without a party.

 These internal divisions partly explain the right-wing parties success' during the 1945 legislative elections, which were a debacle for the Socialists and the Communists.
 The Radicals themselves lost a number of seats.

 After his return from the United States, and faced with failing health, he transferred his presidential powers to his minister of the Interior Alfredo Duhalde (January 17, 1946) and died of cancer roughly 6 months later, on June 27.

 Economic development

 Ríos' administration — continuing the Aguirre Cerda policies — focused on the development of the steel, power and oil industries.
 To that effect, funds were channeled via the Production Development Corporation (Corporación de Fomento de la Producción - CORFO), created under the previous administration.

-Thus on January 17 of 1944, it was created the National Electricity Company (Empresa Nacional de Electricidad (Endesa)); on June 19 of 1950 the National Oil Company (Empresa Nacional de Petróleos (ENAP)); and in 1942, the Pacific Steel Company (Compañía de Aceros del Pacífico (CAP)), which opened the Huachipato steelworks next to the port of Talcahuano.
+Thus on January 17, 1944, it was created the National Electricity Company (Empresa Nacional de Electricidad (Endesa)); on June 19 of 1950 the National Oil Company (Empresa Nacional de Petróleos (ENAP)); and in 1942, the Pacific Steel Company (Compañía de Aceros del Pacífico (CAP)), which opened the Huachipato steelworks next to the port of Talcahuano.